ChikaraKabamoto/Graduration_Research/README.md

 #### Abstract
 It is a virtual fitting system modeled on "Diversity Design.ipynb".
 You can change the color of tops, pants, and skirts in portrait images taken with the camera.
 Find the coordination that suits you!
 #### Data
-The trained models needed to run is here.
+The trained models needed to run is [here](https://drive.google.com/file/d/1O2mOSr2WopSaU_6WI774AMcEcP6eryG1/view?usp=sharing).
+Click [here](https://drive.google.com/file/d/11MpsILUA8BG1coG_WwXFinQThJH6rj6D/view?usp=sharing) for the Seg model required for the system
 #### Method
 Place the zip file downloaded above in "MyDrive" and unzip it.
 It will take some time to decompress.